 $80.00 nonrefundable application fee payment in U.S. currency must accompany the application.
 Applicants must include credit card information through the online application to make the payment

-The writing sample must be a graded assignment from your high school that showcases your best work.
+The writing sample must be a graded assignment from your high school that showcases an example of your best expository writing and bears your name on the document itself.

 The statement should address the following: